rabbi-lion/arch-linux-install-guide/README.md

 The commands are intended to be run from the Arch Linux installation environment unless stated otherwise.

-> **Warning:** Partitioning and formatting a drive will destroy existing data on the selected partitions.
-Verify the target drive before continuing.

 ## Keyboard and console font

 Load the desired console keymap: